LuizFrra/Image-Repository/README.md

 # How To Use

-Export the file Image Repository.postman_collection.json to your postman application.
+Import the file Image Repository.postman_collection.json to your postman application.

 # 📁 Collection: UserController